SrushtiArekar/RPA_UiPath/RPA_JDEdwards_REFramework/REFramework_JDE_Assignment1/Readme.md

-# 🤖 RPA Challenge Performer – REFramework | UiPath
+# 🤖 JDE Accrual Journal Entry Performer – REFramework | UiPath

-This project is the **Performer** component of the **RPA Challenge** implemented using **UiPath’s REFramework**.
-It reads data from **Orchestrator Queues**, enters each row into the RPA Challenge web form, and handles exceptions and retry mechanisms gracefully.
+This project is the **Performer component** of the **JDE Accrual Journal Entry** automation built using **UiPath’s REFramework**.
+It retrieves transaction data from **Orchestrator Queues**, processes each line in **JD Edwards EnterpriseOne**, generates a final report, and sends it to stakeholders via email.

 ---

 ## 🧠 REFramework — Robotic Enterprise Framework
-The Robotic Enterprise Framework (REFramework) is a robust, scalable, and reusable automation framework built using UiPath’s State Machine architecture.
-It is ideal for transactional business processes and provides a standard template to handle initialization, transaction processing, exception handling, and application cleanup—with built-in support for Orchestrator Queues and enhanced logging.
+The Robotic Enterprise Framework (REFramework) is a scalable and robust automation architecture based on a state machine.
+It efficiently handles transactional processes, integrates logging, supports retry logic, manages Orchestrator queues, and gracefully handles exceptions.

 ---

 ## 🚀 Key Features
-- ✅ Based on Transactional Business Process template
+- ✅ Built entirely on REFramework with best practices
-- 🧩 Implements State Machine for modular control flow
+- ✅ Processes Accrual Journal Entries in JD Edwards
-- 🔐 Securely retrieves credentials from Orchestrator Assets or Windows Credential Manager
+- ✅ Retrieves transaction data from Orchestrator Queue
+- ✅ Populates Accrual Excel file with Batch Number & metadata
+- ✅ Generates and downloads the General Journal Batch Report
+- ✅ Merges PDFs and sends email with final report
-- ⚙️ Stores dynamic settings in Config.xlsx and environment-specific assets
+- ✅ Uses Config.xlsx and Assets for dynamic settings
-- 📦 Handles Orchestrator Queue items and updates their transaction statuses
-- 📸 Captures screenshots for system exceptions to aid debugging
-- 📑 Provides detailed logs for traceability and auditing
+- ✅ Robust exception and retry mechanism for resilience

 ---

 ## 🔄 Workflow Phases

 ## 1️⃣ Initialization Phase
 **Workflow	Description**
 - ```InitAllSettings.xaml``` - Loads configuration data from Config.xlsx and Orchestrator assets